The Ute Tribe – Roaming the Rockies

 Ute Chief Ouray

 In July 1879, about 100 men of the White River Agency in Colorado roamed from their reservation into southern Wyoming to hunt.
-During this time, a forest fire was started by railroad men, which resulted in a great loss of timber.
+During this time, a forest fire was started by railroad workers, resulting in a significant loss of timber.
 Blamed on the Ute, the Indians were ordered back to their reservation, where they were to remain.
 In September of that year, Indian Agent Nathan C. Meeker was assaulted after a quarrel with a Ute man.
 In turn, he requested military aid, which was granted.
-Orders were then issued to arrest certain Ute charged with the recent forest fires, and Major Thornburgh was sent into the area with a force of 190 men.
+Orders were then issued to arrest the confident Ute charged with the recent forest fires, and Major Thornburgh was sent into the area with a force of 190 men.

 Suspecting the outcome, the Indians armed themselves and informed Meeker that the appearance of the troops would be regarded as an act of war.
 On September 29, 1879, the Indians attacked the agency, burned the buildings, and killed Meeker and nine of his employees before they arrived.
 Meeker’s wife, daughter, and another girl were held as captives for 23 days.
 The event is known as the Meeker Massacre.

-Soon, U.S. troops arrived in masse, and the Ute were forced back on their reservations.
+Soon, U.S. troops arrived in mass, and the Utes were forced back on their reservations.
 With the possible exception of the Ghost Dance outbreak of the Sioux in 1890, the massacre was probably the most violent expression of Indian resentment toward the reservation system.

 Two years later, all of the Ute had been removed to reservation lands in Utah and Colorado.

-Today, the Ute have diversified to include several different income sources for the reservations, including farming, ranching, oil, gambling, and tourism.
+Today, the Ute have diversified their income sources to include several different options for the reservations, such as farming, ranching, oil extraction, gambling, and tourism.
 Each reservation operates its own government, which continues to promote its heritage.

 Ute Warriors